jouissances/libri/README.md

 # Libri

-This gem is made with the purpose of retrieving detailed information about various book awards shortlist for 2017 — 2018.
-All data is scraped from Barnes & Noble's website.
+This gem scrapes the Barnes & Noble website (https://www.barnesandnoble.com/) and provides a CLI for viewing various book awards, the respective shortlisted books, as well as details about each book.

 ## Installation

 You can install this gem via `gem install libri` on your terminal.
-The `libri` CLI will be installed and you can run `libri` on the terimnal to get a list of notable book awards and a list of shortlisted books available on the B&N website, as well as details and excerpts from the books.

 ## Usage

 After installation, run the gem in your CLI by executing `libri`.
-Make sure to have installed all the required gems beforehand (pry, nokogiri, and open-air), otherwise the command would return error.
+Make sure to have installed all the required gems beforehand (pry, nokogiri, and open-air) by running `bundle install`, otherwise the command would return error.

 ## Development